honeycombio/gha-buildevents/README.md

 - if downloading or executing buildevents fails, the entire job will fail

+### 📣 Adopting version 2.0.0

+- The required input field `job-status` has been renamed to `status`.
+This was done because status now can be job's or the workflow's.
+  We still support job-status but will give a warning that it is deprecated and encourage the switch to the status field.

-- **adopting version 2.0.0**: each Job MUST include unique STEP IDs to ensure each job's spans are properly organized together.
+- Each Job MUST include unique STEP IDs to ensure each job's spans are properly organized together.
   - An example of adopting these changes is in the [Integration Worflow](.github/workflows/integration.yaml) of this repo.
 Here is the corresponding trace:
     ![Integration Workflow Trace](images/integration-worflow.png)